steqeq/0000/docs/reference/env-variables.rst

       - ``/opt/rocm``

     * - | ``ROCTHRUST_USE_HMM``
-        | Sets the tests to use the unified memory allocation during tests run.
+        | Enables the test suite to use unified memory, when set to 1 during the tests.
-      - Unset
+      - None

     * - | ``CTEST_RESOURCE_GROUP_0``
-        | Used by CI, and helps to group the tests for different CI steps.
-Most
+        | Enables grouping of the tests for different CI steps.
+This environment variable is used by CI and is of little use to most users.
-        | users should ignore this.
-      - Unset
+      - None